j-buss/jb_blog/content/posts/hugo-website/index.md

     {{ end  }}
 {{ end  }}
 ```
 However I find the logic of Hugo Themes/Partials/Templates very confusing.
 So at this point this option is a dead end (for me).
 Others will undoubtedly understand the steps to take, but I am not there yet.
+If anyone stumbles across this post and wants to comment...feel free to reach out to me.

 #### Option 2: Shortcode (This one works!)
-Even though I couldn't figure out the whole Template/Partial deal I was able to just insert the code with a [Shortcode](https://gohugo.io/content-management/shortcodes/).
+Even though I couldn't figure out the whole Template/Partial framework I found the use of a [Shortcode](https://gohugo.io/content-management/shortcodes/) to be fairly straightforward.

-Add the following code:
+Create a new shortcode by adding the following code:
 ```html
 <!DOCTYPE html>
 <html lang="en">